 Uber’s area includes everything from the New Hampshire border all the way to Nantucket.
 Lyft offers a similar area, although Cape Cod is not covered.
 What this means is that no matter where you stay before your cruise, you are likely in the Boston service area and can get a ride.

-Here are maps of the service area:
+Here are maps of the service area, which includes the Boston-Logan airport:

 Estimated Fares for to Boston Cruise Terminal